-It’s because our cameras can see what our eyes can’t, including this UV light.
-This UV light often appears as a haze, which we like to remove.
+It’s because our cameras can see what our eyes can’t, including UV light.
+This UV light often appears as a haze, which we really don’t want.

 Why still use one?
-Well, I never take mine of the camera, as it will protect the front element of my lens.
+Well, I never take mine off the camera.
+This photography filter will protect the front element of my lens.

-The effect created by a polarising filter is one of the only effects that can’t be replicated in post production so it’s important that you own one.
+The effect created by a polarising filter is one of the only effects that can’t be replicated in post-production so it’s important that you own one.

 I would say that most people who use a DSLR, should buy a polarizing filter.

-There are 2 types of polarising filters; linear and circular.
-Linear are traditionally used in film photography, where as circular is used in digital as they’re designed to not confuse the camera’s autofocus.
+There are two types of polarising lens filters; linear and circular.
+Linear are traditionally used in film photography, whereas circular is used in digital as they’re designed to not confuse the camera’s autofocus.

 When shooting in direct sunlight, you’ll often find that your images come out harsh and feel overexposed.
 Think of it as being in the sun with no sunglasses on, it’s hard to see.

 Polarisers work by only allowing light from a certain direction, which removes the glare from photos.
 Of course, there’s more to it than that, read more about them here.

-Neutral Density (ND)
+Neutral Density (ND) Filter